-The Protection of Pupil Rights Amendment (PPRA), 20 U.S.C.
-Section 123h, requires Wayne Highlands School District to notify you and obtain consent or allow you to opt your child out of participating in certain school activities.
-Parents wishing to have their student's name eliminated from any publications (newspaper, internet postings, website, etc.) should notify HHS principal, in writing.
-This must be done on a yearly basis.
+The Protection of Pupil Rights Amendment (PPRA), 20 U. S. C. section 1232h, requires Wayne Highlands School District to notify you and obtain consent or allow you to opt your child out of participating in certain school activities.
+These activities include a student survey, analysis, or evaluation that concerns one or more of the following eight areas ("protected information surveys"):